mnguyen0226/second_order_ml/README.md

 - [25] Peng Xu, Roosta Fred, and W. Mahoney Michael.
 “Newton-type methods for non-convexoptimization under inexact hessian information.”
 In:Mathematical Programming 184.1(2020).
 - [26] Peng Xu, Roosta Fred, and W. Mahoney Michael.
 “Second-order optimization for non-convexmachine learning: An empirical study”.
 In:Society for Industrial and Applied Mathematics(SIAM)(2020).
 - [27] Zhewei Yao et al.ADAHESSIAN: An Adaptive Second Order Optimizer for Machine Learning.2021.URL:https://arxiv.org/abs/2006.00719.
-- [28] Chengxi Ye et al.On the Importance of Consistency in Training Deep Neural Networks.2017.URL:https://www.researchgate.net/publication/318868196_On_the_Importance_of_Consistency_in_Training_Deep_Neural_Networks.Page 10 of 10
+- [28] Chengxi Ye et al.On the Importance of Consistency in Training Deep Neural Networks.2017.URL:https://www.researchgate.net/publication/318868196_On_the_Importance_of_Consistency_in_Training_Deep_Neural_Networks.